santiment/academy/src/docs/sangraphs/about/navigation/index.md

 author: Santiment Team
 ---

-After successfully logging into Sangraphs (in case you need help with that, check [this article](/intercom-articles/getting-started/sangraphs/logging-into-sangraphs)) you will see a general overview page.
+After successfully logging into Sangraphs, you will see a general overview page.
 This page already shows most of Sangraphs navigational elements:

 ![](02_sangraphs_navigation.png)